UpperGit/terraform-action/README.md

 # Infrastructure as automation

-This action automates infrastrucuture orchestration by providing shared terraform modules and a terragrunt DRY practices boilerplate.
+This action automates infrastrucuture orchestration providing shared terraform modules and a terragrunt DRY practices boilerplate.
 It uses GitHub Actions pipelines to apply infrastructure updates, so you can easily have:

 - 1 branch mapping to 1 exclusive private environment
 - 1 PR mapping to 1 temporary test environment